openstack/taskflow/doc/source/jobs.rst

   jobboards implement the same interface and semantics so that the backend usage is as transparent as possible.
-This allows deployers or developers of a service that uses TaskFlow to select a jobboard implementation that fits their setup (and there intended usage) best.
+This allows deployers or developers of a service that uses TaskFlow to select a jobboard implementation that fits their setup (and their intended usage) best.

 High level architecture
 =======================